 Wired Access Configuration

-The access layer provides wired and wireless devices with Layer 2 connectivity to the network.
-It plays an important role in protecting users, application resources, and the network itself from human error and malicious attacks.
+It also plays an important role in protecting users, application resources, and the network itself from human error and malicious attacks.
 This protection includes controlling the devices allowed on the network, ensuring that connected devices cannot provide unauthorized services to end users, and preventing unauthorized devices from taking over the role of other devices on the network.

 Table of contents